nunit/docs/docs/articles/vs-test-adapter/Adapter-Engine-Compatibility.md

 # Compatibility of the Test Adapter with the Test Engine

-The **NUnit3TestAdapter** has an embedded **NUnit.Engine** package.
+The `NUnit3TestAdapter` has an embedded `NUnit.Engine` package.
 This means that you don't need to install the engine separately, and you don't need to add a reference to the engine in your test project.

-Actually, you should **never** add an extra reference to the NUnit.Engine when using the adapter in a project, as that may cause the adapter to malfunction.
+You should **never** add an extra reference to the NUnit.Engine when using the adapter in a project, as that may cause the adapter to malfunction.

 [@CharliePoole](https://github.com/charliepoole) has written a [blog post](http://charliepoole.org/technical/nunit-engine-version-conflicts-in-visual-studio.html) about the compatibility of the adapter with the engine, explaining how it works and how you should work with both the console, engine and adapter.